microtrain/bootcamp/05-HTML/02-GitHubPages.md

 * resume.html - An HTML based resume.
 * contact.html - A form that will allow people to contact you.

-We will start by adding navigation and and an header to our form.
+We will start by adding navigation and and a header to our form.
 This version of your site might look a bit odd.
 Don't worry, we will add some CSS later, this will make it look a modern website.

 [</> code](https://github.com/microtrain/microtrain.github.io/commit/4520f8ccfd4c091dd13beec77ed2ad9ccb263940) First add navigation to index.html.